explorers-club/explorers-club/README.md

 # Explorers Club

+Welcome to your next adventure!

+## Concept

-Think of Explorers Club similar to the game Destiny, but replace planets with islands, and each island is a different board, card or drawing game.
-Players can join up to play together in a browser using 4-digit join codes.
+Imagine Explorers Club as the game [Destiny](https://www.google.com/search?q=destiny+2+map), but instead planets of, imagine islands—and each island is a different board, card, drawing, or other quick to learn games.
+Friends play together in a party from their phones, laptops, and/or TVs via Chromecast.

+## Development

 Run the web app with `nx run web:serve`.